- Gender and Relationships»

 Personally I don't accept the statements, "I was born this way" or "I've been this way as long as I can remember".
 You are born with a sex, not a gender.
 Gender is what you think about yourself.
 What you think about yourself is your exposure to your environment.

-I guess all I was hoping from him was... 'how does this make you feel?' or 'I can understand you're troubled and confused'.
-'Do want to talk about it'?
+I guess all I was hoping from him was... 'how does this make you feel?' or 'I can understand you're confused'.
+'Do you want to talk about it'?
 He had years to get used to himself as a woman, I had a few days, from getting the news to seeing him.
 There's a big difference between a dresser (transvestite) to a transsexual (the whole body make-over).

 For people who are waiting to unveil a big surprise to family and/or friends, don't wait.
 In fact, you should have never waited one minute.
 It's best to talk things over before it becomes big news.
 Waiting only makes it easier for yourself, not those you care about.
 It's your decision, but take others into account, and accept initial emotions even if it's anger or something unpleasant.
 Take responsibility for the fact that what you do effects others.
 Unveiling a secret or big news is not just about you.